John Lindsey, son of

 another man named John L. Lindsey who lived in Wayne

 County, Tennessee.
-In a 1993 book titled
+In a 1993 book titled The Legacy of Our

 Lindseys, written by William Lindsey

-McDonald, the author claimed that John L. Lindsey, born circa
+McDonald, the author, claimed that John L. Lindsey, born circa

 1764, was the son of Samuel and Elizabeth Ford Lindsey of

-introduction to the book that he did not have documentation to
+Newberry County, South Carolina.
+McDonald stated in the introduction to the book that he did not have documentation to

-much more research needed to be done to verify the material in
+tradition.
+McDonald also stated in the introduction that much more research needed to be done to verify the material in his book.Newer research in primary source documents proves that

-John Lindsey, son of Samuel Lindsey of Newberry County, South Carolina was
+John Lindsey, son of Samuel Lindsey of Newberry County, South Carolina was not John L. Lindsey, ancestor of William Lindsey McDonald.
+Samuel Lindsey's son, John Lindsey, was

 born after 1775, and he lived in Newberry County as an

 adult.
-John Lindsey was living in Newberry County when he administered the estate of his mother, Elizabeth
+John Lindsey was living in Newberry County when he

 Lindsey, in 1827.
-John L. Lindsey of Wayne County,
+On the other hand, John L. Lindsey of Wayne County, Tennessee was living in Tennessee by 1815.
+In 1815, John

 Lindsey, were enumerated on the